#1 Home Improvement Retailer

 The Home Depot Garden Center at E Spokane

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
-Planting seeds indoors with grow lights means you'll be ready to transplant spring annuals and young veggie plants when the frosts are through and the ground thaws.
-You might even want to directly plant seeds into the earth.
+We're here to help you prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
+Planting seeds indoors means you'll be ready to transplant spring annuals and young veggie plants when the ground thaws and the frosts are through.
+You might even want to directly sow organic seeds into the earth.

 Plant Hardiness Zones Explained